 The ODGI is estimated directly from observations at Earth's surface of the most abundant long-lived, chlorine and bromine containing gases regulated by the Montreal Protocol (15 individual chemicals).
 These ongoing, surface-based observations provide a direct measure of the total number of chlorine and bromine atoms in the lower atmosphere, or troposphere, contained in chemicals with lifetimes longer than approximately 0.5 yr.
 Because the lower atmosphere is quite well-mixed, these observations also provide an accurate estimate of the composition of air entering the stratosphere.
 The threat to stratospheric ozone from Ozone Depleting Substances (ODSs), however, is derived only after considering additional factors: the time it takes for air to be transported from the troposphere to different regions of the stratosphere, air mixing processes during that transport, and the rate at which ODSs photolytically degrade and liberate reactive forms of chlorine and bromine in the stratosphere.

-In this improved calculation of the 2012 ODGI** photochemical degradation rates of ODSs specific to the stratospheric region of interest are used (based on Schauffler et al., 2003, see also Newman et al., 2007).
-Those degradation rates are dependent upon the length of time air in the stratosphere has been isolated from the troposphere (its “mean age”), which is about 3 years in the mid-latitude stratosphere and about 5.5 years for the Antarctic stratosphere).
+In calculating the 2013 ODGI, photochemical degradation rates of ODSs specific to the stratospheric region of interest are used (based on Schauffler et al., 2003, see also Newman et al., 2007).
+Those degradation rates depend upon the length of time air in the stratosphere has been isolated from the troposphere (its “mean age”), which is about 3 years in the mid-latitude stratosphere and about 5.5 years for the Antarctic stratosphere).
 The efficiency of inorganic bromine in depleting ozone relative to chlorine is taken to be 60 to 65 times larger than chlorine.
 When these factors are considered in combination with measured global mean abundances in the lower troposphere, a quantity called Equivalent Effective Stratospheric Chlorine (EESC) is derived, and the ODGI is based on this metric.

 Because transport-related time lags are explicitly included in the calculation of EESC, the improved ODGI now provides a measure of changes in the present-day stratosphere, as opposed to being an estimate of tropospheric changes relevant for the stratosphere three to six years in the future, as was done in earlier (pre-2012) versions of the ODGI.